What's NIST 800-38G, and what does it have to do with format-preserving encryption?

 Format-Preserving Encryption: What is it, who uses it, and who are the vendors that provide it?

-In cryptography, format-preserving encryption refers to encrypting data in such a way that the output (the cipher text) is in the same format as the input (the plain text).
+In cryptography, format-preserving encryption refers to encrypting data in such a way that the output (the ciphertext) is in the same format as the input (the plain text).
 Format-preserving encryption is mostly used in on-premise encryption and tokenization solutions.
-It is used to protect sensitive data sets such as payment card data, Social Security numbers, and country identifiers that are commonly used and stored in retail, healthcare, and financial databases and applications.
+It is used to protect sensitive data sets such as payment card data, Social Security numbers, and country identifiers that are commonly used and stored in a number of industry databases and applications.

 What is happening with the FPE methods?